chaseblodgett/chaseblodgett/README.md

 # Hi there 👋 this is Chase!

 Hey, I’m Chase — I like building cool things on the web, learning new stuff, and turning ideas into full projects.
-I’m always learning, always curious, and always coding.

 ### 🔗 [Portfolio Website](https://chaseblodgett.github.io/chaseblodgett/)